pkluz/PKRevealController/README.md

 ###Usage
 --
-By importing the `PKRevealController.h` file you automatically import an Objective-C category which extends all UIViewController's and its descendants with a `revealController` property just like the UINavigationController's `navigationController` property does.
+By importing the `PKRevealController.h` file you automatically import an Objective-C category which extends all UIViewControllers and its descendants with a `revealController` property.
+The result is a behaviour similar to the familiar `navigationController` property.

 ####Configuring the views
 Each of the side controllers that are managed by your reveal controller can specify their own reveal-widths.